realworldocaml/book/en/03-expressions-variables-and-functions.md

 ## Let bindings ##

-CPerhaps the most common declaration in OCaml is the _let binding_.
+Perhaps the most common declaration in OCaml is the _let binding_.
 A let binding is used to define a new variable.
 At the top-level, a let binding has this syntax: